darcys22/taxwiki/pages/crypto/index.md

 - This is still judged on a case-by-case basis

- If people don't do their tax until new regulations or possible law changes come into effect regarding CGT, will the old rules apply for that year or will the new rules cover any tax returns filed retrospectively?
+Â If people don't do their tax until new regulations or possible law changes come into effect regarding CGT, will the old rules apply for that year or will the new rules cover any tax returns filed retrospectively?

 - It's unusual for the ATO to issue retrospective rule, but it's possible

 - The rules regarding crypto have already been issued by the ATO

- If you're not a resident of Australia for tax purposes but you bought your crypto from an Aussie exchange are you still liable for CGT if you bought/sold/held during the tax year?
+Â If you're not a resident of Australia for tax purposes but you bought your crypto from an Aussie exchange are you still liable for CGT if you bought/sold/held during the tax year?Â

 - Foreign residents are likely to be subject to tax for any income earned in Australia